uclahedp/uclahedp/MetadataKeyFormat.md

 ## Key Dictionary

+The following reserved keys are used by UCLAHEDP to read in and process data.
+Many of these keys are required to be present in order for the code to run.
+Any additional metadata keywords may also be included, and will be attached to the datafile.

 **Experiment Data**

 No standard keys exist for this type of file yet

 **Run Data**

 "datafile" (str): Datafile name.
-HDF/datafile.hdf5 should be the datafile for each "datafile" in this column.
+HDF/"datafile".hdf5 should be the datafile for each "datafile" in this column.

 **Probe Data**

-All probes:
+**All probes:**

 "probe_type" (str) -> Specifies the probe type, used to decide which analysis routines to run.
 Example: "bdot", "tdiode"

-Bdot:
+**Bdot:**

 "nturns" (int) -> Number of bdot turns (assume to be the same for all axes)